-- To make the base for the mole place tahini, tomato paste, chili in adobo, coffee, and the reserved spice rub in a food processor or blender.
+- To make the base for the mole place tahini, tomato paste, garlic, chili in adobo, coffee, and the reserved spice rub in a food processor or blender.
 Blend until smooth and set aside.
 For a spicier sauce you may add 2 chilis from the chilis in adobo.

 - Set Instant Pot to Saute Mode.
 Heat 2 tablespoons of oil and then sear chuck roast on all sides (about 5 minutes on each side).
 Switch off from Saute Mode.